10 Refugee History Archives

 • observer reports on the treatment of refugees

 • administrative/policy papers on the relocation and settlement of refugees

 These are mainly in the surviving Foreign Office (FO), Colonial Office (CO), and Foreign and Commonwealth Office (FCO) records.
 Home Office (HO) papers also contain records on the domestic treatment of minorities, including refugees, who sought asylum in the UK.

-2. UN Refugee Agency archives, UN HQ New York
+2. UN Refugee Agency archives, Geneva

 Established in 1996, the archive even includes material that predates the creation of UNHCR in 1950, documenting more than half a century of field operations around the world, as well as material from our headquarters.
 The archive occupies about 10 kilometres of shelving space on two basement floors in Geneva.
 Digital archives, comprising some 10 million documents and growing, are stored and managed on a handful of dedicated, secure servers.